wz150432/OI/Introduction/Pair Checking.md

 }
 ```

-If you want the code above to run on Linux, you can refer to the initial code for modifications.

-#
-#
+*Note: The Windows script can be adapted for Linux by replacing `fc` with `diff` and adjusting executable extensions.*

 ## II.
-Writing Random Data Files
+Writing a Random Data Generator

+A robust data generator ensures test cases cover diverse scenarios (e.g., small/large inputs, edge cases like empty sets or maximum values).
+Below are foundational tools and examples.

+### Base Generator Utilities
 ```cpp
 #include<cstdlib>
 #include <ctime>